alimshafiei/Professional_Forest_Projects/PF_On_MNIST/README.md

 These results show that our approach is robust and competitive, achieving near world-class performance with fewer trees, making it efficient, scalable, and robust.

-Additionally, it is noteworthy that the performance of the PF model with only 5 trees is better than that of the Random Forest model with 100 trees.
+Additionally, it is noteworthy that the performance of the PF model with only 5 trees is 99%.
 This is very important as it showcases the powerful capability of the PF methodology to create a very tiny and scalable model, making it ideal for traditional usages such as IoT applications.

 It’s important to note that we can achieve even higher performance by utilizing more advanced CNN models.
 Considering that the Test Accuracy of the LeNet-5 CNN model is 99.03%, we used this accuracy as a basis to feed into our RF and PF models.
 By employing better CNN architectures, there is potential to further enhance the overall performance of the combined models.